-"I don't expect to hear anything more exciting this summer than the Junction Trio's astounding interpretation, especially the second movement which left me giggling with joy.
+"I don't expect to hear anything more exciting this summer than the Junction Trio's astounding interpretation [of the Ives Piano Trio], especially the second movement which left me giggling with joy.
 The third movement sounded simply glorious-so evocative that it seemed these players had the power to change the weather; suddenly the sun started peeking through after a long spell of rain.

 There is nothing like hearing - and seeing - electrifying performers work their magic live.
 This top-notch trio stands at the top of its game.
 They made this treacherously difficult music sound entirely natural and fun, while still inspiring awe." - Boston Musical Intelligencer

-AUGUST 2023.
-AT THE REQUEST OF THE ARTIST - PLEASE DO NOT ALTER THIS BIOGRAPHY PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS
+JULY 2025 - AT THE REQUEST OF THE ARTIST - PLEASE DO NOT ALTER THIS BIOGRAPHY PLEASE DESTROY ALL PREVIOUSLY DATED MATERIALS